sverweij/atom-state-machine-cat-preview/CONTRIBUTING.md

 ## Contributing

-So you want to contribute to the atom stategenny previewer?
+So you want to contribute to the atom state-machine-cat previewer?
 We already love you!

 To make this as easy as possible for you, here's some simple guidelines: